martell/ellcc/llvm/docs/LangRef.rst

 ``@llvm.used``.
 This assumption may be suppressed by marking the variable with ``externally_initialized``.

-If a global variable dose not have its address taken, it will be optionally flagged ``notaddrtaken``.

 An explicit alignment may be specified for a global, which must be a power of 2.
 If not present, or if the alignment is set to zero, the alignment of the global is set by the target to whatever it feels